 Amr is convinced that sharing best practices on everything from composting to solar panels has been and will continue to be valuable to both sides.

 “A sustainable approach and fair trade practices make Fridal more attractive as a supplier and also enables us to increase loyalty among our workers, which ultimately is a boost to our business.”

 Amr, General Manager of Fridal’s division for essential oils, herbs and spices

-This long-term partnership with Fridal exemplifies our approach to Responsible Sourcing.
+This long-term partnership with Fridal exemplifies our approach to sourcing.
 Through transparency and exchange, best practice sharing and continuous improvement, we are working to improve conditions for growers in Egypt while ensuring a stable supply of this essential ingredient.